openreplay/documentation/content/tutorials/custom-heuristics.md

-# Creating new heuristics

-## Heuristics
+---
+title: "Custom Heuristics"
+metaTitle: "Custom Heuristics"
+metaDescription: "How to extend the heuristics service with you own algorithm"
+---

 We call heuristics simple and robust algorithms for detecting issues such as high CPU or click rage.
-For explanation how the existing algorithms work, please check the documentation.
 Here we'll use one example to understand how heuristics work and how to create your own detector and see its results on the dashboard.

 ## Templates

 A template for the heuristics is located in the path `openreplay/backend/pkg/handlers/custom`.

 ```tsx
 package custom